-This paper has returned to Hicks's schematization of 1967 in order (a) to further up-date the approach using still more modern notation, and (b) thereby demonstrate the explicitly Wicksellian nature of Keynes's analysis in the Treatise on Money.
-It seems clear that it was the 13 latter point that got Hayek's attention all those years ago.
-By the time of the General Theory, however, Keynes (1936, 245) was careful to explicitly repudiate the natural rate concept, before going on to offer his own detailed theory of changes in output and employment.
+This paper has returned to Hicks's schematization of 1967 in order (a) to further up-date that approach using still more modern notation, and (b) thereby to demonstrate the explicitly Wicksellian nature of Keynes's analysis in the Treatise on Money.
+It seems quite clear that it was the latter point which had attracted Hayek's attention all those years ago.
+However, by the time of the General Theory, Keynes (1936, 245) was careful to explicitly repudiate the natural rate concept, before then going on to offer his own detailed theory of changes in output and employment.
 In Keynes's own words:

-"(I)t was a mistake to speak of the natural rate or to suggest...[it]... would yield a unique value for the rate of interest irrespective of the level of employment...I am no longer of the opinion that the concept of the natural rate of interest has anything useful or significant to contribute to our analysis."
+(I)t was a mistake to speak of the natural rate or to suggest ...[it]... would yield a unique value for the rate of interest irrespective of the level of employment...I am no longer of the opinion that the concept of the natural rate of interest has anything useful or significant to contribute to our analysis."

-This seemed to Hayek (1994, 90-1) to represent a complete change in the basis of the matter any further.

-Keynes's argument, and he later openly admitted to either a disinclination or inability to pursue
+This seemed to Hayek to represent a complete change in the basis of Keynes's argument.
+Indeed, he later openly admitted to either a disinclination or inability to pursue the matter any further (Hayek 1994, 90-91).